In 1869, John Wesley Powell, the one-armed Civil War veteran, passionate geologist and natural historian, was feeling the itch to travel again.

 But locals who have lived through the creation of unreasonable national monuments tell a different story.
 “To say the Grand Staircase [National Monument] is tourism is complete propaganda,” Leland Pollock, a commissioner from Garfield County, told the Western Caucus Board, listing ways the monument has hampered Garfield’s economy rather than helping it.

 One of Leland’s biggest frustrations was that managers of the monument did not seem to understand the Antiquities Act themselves.
 When he had talked to the monument managers about promoting more tourism, one of them had been offended.
 “It was not created for tourism,” she said.
 “That’s against the original intent of the proclamation.”
-But the Antiquities Act says nothing about blocking tourism in national monuments.
+But the Antiquities Act states nothing about blocking tourism in national monuments.

 Nonetheless, the preferred alternative for resource management on the Grand Staircase was in line with this manager’s view.
 It included low maintenance or closure of roads, outlawed ATVs and target shooting, and general efforts to keep visitors and Garfield County officials off the monument.
 The revised alternative, while still not encouraging much tourism, has slightly relaxed these restrictions.